Bi Gan: God of Wealth

 Later accounts of the life of Prince Bigan added details, including that his execution came at request of King Zhou's notorious concubine Daji, because she objected that Prince Bigan had remonstrated with King Zhou for wasting money meant for the common good.
 These depictions were an influence on Prince Bigan's later deification as a Caishen, or God of Wealth.
 A notable example of this version of Prince Bigan's story can be seen in the famous Ming dynasty novel The Investiture of the Gods.
+In the end, Jiang Ziya appointed him as Wenquxing (文曲星, 'Star of Literature').